How Long to Smoke Ribs – Detailed Ribs Smoking Guide

 Choosing the Smoking Method

-Next, you must decide how you will smoke your ribs.
+Next, you must decide how you will smoke your meat.
 We prefer the off-set smoker.
 With the off-set smoker, your fire box is as the term suggests, off-set from where your ribs will be during the smoking process.

-How long to smoke ribs is different from one method of smoking to another.
+The required smoking time is different from one method of smoking to another.
 This method should be average.

 To go with your smoker, we like the flavor of using pecan wood over some other varieties.
 Pecan is lighter in flavor, not overbearing, and burns a little slower than mesquite of hickory.